mikko-apo/ki-flow/_posts/2013-08-08-ci-build-on-change.md

 After a week of coding, a simple CI implementation is ready.
 This post describes how to get it working.
 There are still quite a few manual steps needed to get things rolling.

+Huge thanks to [http://reaktor.fi/](Reaktor), Janni and Miku for supporting this project.

 ## Setup ki-repo gem

     mkdir ~/src